 Selective grammar and private schools dominate the league tables.
 Yet current research suggests that they make no difference to pupils’ grades.
 So how do you decide which one, if any, is right for your child?

-Despite decades of political manipulation, parents still covet a place at an academically selective school for their child.
+Despite decades of political intervention, many parents covet a place at an academically selective school for their child.
 Their thinking is straightforward.
 They view selective schools as vehicles of social mobility.
 Getting into the right school means getting the right education, grades, university, and job.

 In this article I’m going to explore some misconceptions about selective schools in the UK.
 Is a selective school education worth risking your child’s future confidence and self-esteem?

-There are just over 5,000 secondary schools in the UK.
-Approximately 500 of them are selective entry schools.
-Which means that places are offered according to pupils’ performance in an entrance exam and/or the 11+ exam.
-That’s one selective school in every ten.
+There are just over 5,000 secondary schools in the UK of which 500-600 are academically selective.
+Which means that places are offered according to pupils’ performance in an entrance exam, the 11+ or Common Entrance exams.

 The selective school count breaks down as follows: